Walter Dix

 Walter Dix (born January 31, 1986) is a retired American sprinter who specialized in the 100 meters and 200 meters.
-He is the seventh-fastest 200-meter runner ever with a best of 19.53 seconds, and has broken the 10-second barrier in the 100 meters, with a best of 9.88 (9.80w) seconds.
-He was the only track athlete from USA to win 2 individual Olympic medals in Beijing.
+He is the eighth-fastest 200-meter runner ever with a best of 19.53 seconds, and has broken the 10-second barrier in the 100 meters, with a best of 9.88 (9.80w) seconds.
+He was the only track athlete from USA to win 2 individual medals at the 2008 Summer Olympics in Beijing.

 Dix was a highly successful amateur athlete, setting a state record in the 100 m and trying out for the US Olympic Team at the age of eighteen.
 He joined Florida State University and in his first year he broke the 100 m American junior record and won at the NCAA Outdoor Championships.
 After a fourth-place finish at the 2005 US Championships, Dix continued with his collegiate success, setting an NCAA record of 19.69 seconds in the 200 m and coming within one hundredth of the 100 m record.
-He completed a 100 m, 200 m, and 4×100 meter relay sweep at the 2007 NCAA Outdoor Championships, the first to do so since John Carlos in 1969.
+He completed a 100 m, 200 m, and 4 × 100 metres relay sweep at the 2007 NCAA Outdoor Championships, the first to do so since John Carlos in 1969.
 He closed his amateur career in 2008: another NCAA 200 m title made him the third most decorated track athlete in NCAA history, and he won gold and silver at the 2008 US Olympic Trials.
+He was the only track athlete from USA to win 2 individual Olympic medals in Beijing.

 Dix turned professional in mid-2008, signing a multimillion-dollar contract with Nike.
 He reached the Olympic finals in the 100 and 200 m, and won two bronze medals; the only American track athlete to win two individual medals at the 2008 Summer Olympics.
 He suffered an injury at the 2009 US Championships, thus missing out on the World Championships, and a contract dispute with his agent resulted in only a handful of appearances that season.
 In 2011 he was both the 100 and 200 m American champion and won silver medals in the events at the 2011 World Championships.
-An injury at the 2012 Olympic trials meant he missed a second Olympic appearance.
+Injuries at the 2012 US Olympic Trials and 2013 USA Championships meant he missed a second Olympic and 2013 World Championships appearance.